usacs/usacs.github.io/README.md

 # USACS
-USACS stands for Undergraduate Student Alliance of Computer Sciencetists, and is Rutgers University's Student-run Organization for Computer Scientists!
+USACS stands for Undergraduate Student Alliance of Computer Scientists, and is Rutgers University's Student-run Organization for Computer Scientists!

 ## Prerequisites
 Make sure you have ruby, jekyll, bundler, and github-pages (optional) installed